Table Of Contents

 Shiv Sena (UBT) leader Sanjay Raut doubled down in March 2025, suggesting Modi visited the RSS headquarters in Nagpur to discuss retirement and a potential successor from Maharashtra.

-These claims, though, have been slammed by BJP figures as wishful thinking, with Fadnavis urging folks not to spread such dreams.
+These claims, however, have been dismissed by BJP figures as wishful thinking, with Fadnavis urging people not to spread such dreams.

 Public and Social Media Buzz